 Bio and image via CAMH Canada website

 Samuele Cortese, Child and Adolescent Psychiatrist, is Professor of Child and Adolescent Psychiatry at the University of Southampton and Honorary Consultant Child Psychiatrist at the Solent NHS Trust.
 He is also Adjunct Associate Professor at the University of New York, USA.
 His main clinical and research interests focus on the epidemiology, neurobiology and treatment of neurodevelopmental disorders (in particular on ADHD) and on evidence-based practice in child psychiatry.
-Dr. Cortese is author/co-author of more than 100 papers in international peer-reviewed journals.
-He is on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry, CNS Drugs and on the advisory board of the Journal of Child Psychology and Psychiatry.
+Dr. Cortese is author/co-author of more than 200 papers in international peer-reviewed journals.
+He is on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry, (JAACAP), Child and Adolescent Mental Health (CAMH), Evidence Based Mental Health (EBMH), CNS Drugs and on the advisory board of the Journal of Child Psychology and Psychiatry.
 Dr. Cortese is a member of the European Network for Hyperkinetic Disorder (EUNETHYDIS), the European ADHD Guidelines Group (EAGG), and the Child & Adolescent Neuropsychopharmacology Network of the European College of Neuropsychopharmacology (ECNP).

 André Tomlin is an Information Scientist with 20 years experience working in evidence-based healthcare.
 He’s worked in the NHS, for Oxford University and since 2002 as Managing Director of Minervation Ltd, a consultancy company who do clever digital stuff for charities, universities and the public sector.
 Most recently André has been the driving force behind the Mental Elf and the National Elf Service.
 The Mental Elf is a blogging platform that presents expert summaries of the latest reliable research and disseminates this evidence across social media.
 They have published thousands of blogs over the last 10 years, written by experts and discussed by patients, practitioners and researchers.
 This innovative digital platform helps professionals keep up to date with simple, clear and engaging summaries of evidence-based research.
 André is a Trustee at the Centre for Mental Health and an Honorary Research Fellow at University College London Division of Psychiatry.
 He lives in Bristol, surrounded by dogs, elflings and lots of woodland!